revanthrsai/ISO-20022-Academy/docs/HANDBOOK.md

 | Can I work with it? | **Playground** | `#/playground` |
 | What does this term mean? | **Glossary** | `#/glossary` |

-**Status (2026-07):** all five build phases complete and signed off — Foundation (2026-06-28), History (06-28), Library (06-29), Playground (06-30), Glossary (07-01) — plus backlog burn-down and the Phase 7 quality pass.
-The site is live on Netlify with Decap CMS at `/admin`; the Library registry is generated from content frontmatter on every deploy (see §6).
+**Status (2026-07):** live in production as a **full-stack product**.
+The static academy (History, Library, Playground, Glossary) deploys to **GitHub Pages** from `main` via GitHub Actions, with Decap CMS at `/admin` and the Library registry generated from content frontmatter on every deploy (§6).
+Behind it runs a separate **Spring Boot + Prowide** service (`/transform-api`, on Render) that performs live **MT ⇄ MX** transformation.
+Also shipped since the original five
+phases: per-lesson SEO pages, a static-JSON message catalogue, per-level quizzes, a ⌘K command palette, a live compliance calendar, and a status page.
+The full-stack architecture and operations are documented in **§9**.

 **Design principles:** simplicity over feature count · learning before implementation · consistency over novelty · typography before decoration ·